akbertram/genbench/README.md

 - Statistics: determine if certain sets of genes are highly expressed compared to the entire set of genes

+(c) Genetics Data

+TBD

 Systems:
 --------

 As part of this work, we have tested the benchmark queries on a variety of systems, specifically:
-- R
+- GNU R
-- pbdR
-- Postgres+R
-- Postgres+MADlib
-- Column DBMS+R
-- SciDB
-- Hadoop+Mahout
+- Renjin

 Code:
 -----